Contested Divorce Attorney in Huntsville

 It’s important to have an attorney who is thorough and efficient to keep your contested divorce proceedings moving forward.
 At Leigh Daniel Family Law, our Huntsville contested divorce attorneys are dedicated to protecting the rights of our clients, whether that means putting our foot down on child custody issues or pushing the other side to stop dragging their feet.

-Will We Have to Go to Court for a Contested Divorce?
+Will We Have to Go to Court for an Alabama Contested Divorce Case?

-Most divorces in Alabama, even contested ones, do not have to go to trial.
+Most divorces in the state of Alabama, even contested ones, do not have to go to trial.
 That’s because, with the help of skilled attorneys, many couples are able to reach a settlement agreement out of court.

 Many contested divorce cases benefit from going through a process known as “mediation.”
 During mediation: